andyli11/FlappyAngryBirds/README.md

 # FlappyAngryBirds

-Fully functionable game developed using OOP principles
+Fully functionable game developed using OOP principles.
+Topics used in this game:
+- abstract classes
+- inheritance
+- polymorphism
+- binary search
+-